sidlakhani94/cassandra-installation/README.md

 # cassandra-installation

-This script is used to install Cassandra Database of any version and on any port number in CentOS 8
+This script is used to install Cassandra in CentOS 8

 To Install Cassandra run following commands.